landrok/activitypub/docs/server/example-fetch-peertube-outbox-activities.md

 If you need to implement a specific dialect, just have a look at our [ActivityStreams types]({{ site.doc_baseurl }}/activitystreams-types.html).
-Then, you may see which properties are already set:
+Then, you may see which properties are already defined:

 ```php
 use ActivityPub\Type;